About the Major

 Because of the prerequisites and major requirements, students transferring to Wesleyan after their first semester sophomore year are not able to declare the film studies major.

-- All students must take two designated prerequisite courses and earn a grade of B+ or better to be eligible for the major.
+- All students must take two designated prerequisite courses and earn a grade of B+ or better in each to be eligible for the major.